awray3/music_clf/README.md

 Follow these steps if you wish to use these scripts on your own machine.

-## Testing the server
+## Testing the Flask Server

-If you want to test the server functionality, follow these steps.
+If you want to test the server functionality with just a local flask server, follow these steps.
 Run the server:

 	cd server/flask
 	python server.py